wangbingjie/blast/docs/developer_guide/dev_task_runner.rst

 This page walks you through how to write a :code:`TaskRunner`, which is base class that performs a computational task in Blast.
-There are two types of :code:`TaskRunner`: (1) a :code:`TransientTaskRunner`, which performs a computation on a transient in the blast database (e.g., matching a host galaxy), and (2) a :code:`SystemTaskRunner` which performs a system level task not related to a specific transient (e.g, ingest a batch of transients from TNS or clean data directories).
+There are two types of :code:`TaskRunner`: (1) a :code:`TransientTaskRunner`, which performs a computation on a transient in the Blast database (e.g., matching a host galaxy), and (2) a :code:`SystemTaskRunner` which performs a system level task not related to a specific transient (e.g, ingest a batch of transients from TNS or clean data directories).